yevonnaelandrew/projecttidy/README.md

 run_anaylsis.R - contains the coding for doing the course project, that includes downloading and unzipping the dataset used for this project.

-TidyData.txt - is the output text file from run_analysis.R, which is the average features for each subject and each activity.
+final.txt - is the output text file from run_analysis.R, which is the average features for each subject and each activity.
 Please refer to CodeBook.md. for more detailed information.

 and the original dataset.